bkapolicefund/hardware-blacklist/README.md

     AMD CPU'S SLOWER THAN RYZEN 3700X (WILL NO LONGER WORK) AMD 3700X
     AMD 3900X (MARGINAL AS IT MAY BARELY WORK NOW)

+WARNING: DO NOT USE 1U RACK CASES WITH HI FREQUENCY CPU'S LIKE 5950X.

+    use only 2U or more with big fanx on cooler and big fans pulling air from front to back of rack case.